End-of-Life Drupal 8: don’t kill your business slowly and migrate to Drupal 9

-About Drupal 8 End of Life
+Drupal 8 End of Life

-In a sense, Drupal 8 has become a breakthrough product: integration with Symfony allowed the developers to use the principles of OOP in their work, and embedding the PHP package manager Composer into the core made it easier to download and update files and dependencies in the core, as well add modules and themes.
+In a sense, Drupal 8 has become a breakthrough product.
+Integration with Symfony allowed developers to use the principles of OOP in their work, and embedding the PHP package manager Composer into the core made it easier to download and update files and dependencies in the core and add modules and themes.
 Drupal 9 has inherited these changes and offers a lot of new modifications.
 Its development is driven by the main resources of developers who will certainly say “There’s no time to explain, migrate your website immediately!”
-It makes sense to listen to their advice because even Acquia, the Dries Buytaert’s company, has discontinued the support of Drupal 8.
-However, let’s look at why putting off migration and leaving your website to run on Drupal 8 is a risk not worth taking.
+It makes sense to listen to their advice because even Acquia, Dries Buytaert’s company, has discontinued the support of Drupal 8.

 This part of Drupal core usage statistics demonstrates that the wave of website migration to Drupal 9 is rising with every month.

+Software vulnerabilities make it possible for hackers to use your website for their purposes.
 As you may guess, these purposes are most insidious.
-Imagine how an anonymous person controls the server that hosts your website.
-Or gets the administrator privileges in the web app through a vulnerability in the JavaScript library JQuery.
-Or inserts a JavaScript code on your website to disrupt the website display or mine cryptocurrency – depending on the hacker’s sophistication.
+Imagine that an anonymous person controls the server that hosts your website.
+Or gets administrator privileges in the web app through a vulnerability in the JavaScript library JQuery.
+Or inserts a JavaScript code on your website to disrupt the website display or mine cryptocurrency, depending on the hacker’s sophistication.

-The versions whose EOL is approaching do not receive security updates anymore even for critical vulnerabilities.
+The versions whose EOL is approaching do not receive security updates even for critical vulnerabilities.
 Modules extending the functionality of your website also become vulnerable to the actions of unauthorized persons.
 Searching for hosting and integration with third-party applications will also involve problems as the websites will be marked as non-secure for them.

-Advantages of Drupal 9
+Benefits of Drupal 9

 Meanwhile, the community is focusing its resources on improving the current versions of Drupal.
 What makes Drupal 9 so good?
 Here are just some of its features:

-• In the future, upgrading to new CMS versions will be even easier than migrating from Drupal 8 to Drupal 9;
+• In the future, upgrading to new CMS versions will be even easier than migrating from Drupal 8 to Drupal 9.

-• Developers will add new functionality to Drupal 9 twice a year;
+• Developers will add new functionality to Drupal 9 twice a year.

 • If you have little time to launch your website, such distribution kits as Rain CMS will accelerate its development.